dynverse/dyngen/README.md

 To learn about how dyngen, check out the example vignette below.
 Expected execution time for rerunning the code is about 5 minutes.

--   [Advanced: Construct your own backbone](vignettes/advanced_constructing_backbone.md):
+-   [Advanced: Constructing a custom backbone](vignettes/advanced_constructing_backbone.md):
     `vignette("advanced_constructing_backbone", package="dyngen")`
 -   [Advanced: Running dyngen from a docker